 Lachit Borphukan – a true warrior of Assam.
 This topic is very common in essay writing among the SEBA (Assam Board School) based schools.
 Due to the lack of knowledge, most of the students face difficulties in writing essays.
 Here is a brief essay on Lachit Borphukan with more than 500 words.
 This essay will also help students to gain more knowledge about Lachit as well as secure good marks in the examination.

-A Brief Essay on Lachit Borphukhan For SEBA Students
+A Brief Essay on Lachit Borphukhan in 1000 Words for SEBA Students

 - Introduction to the topic